Introduction to communication in health, social care or children and young people’s settings

 In order to help students with the terms and conditions of their enrolment we have tried to keep things simple and easy to understand.
 No jargon or small print.
 Our full terms and conditions can be viewed here.

-If for any reason you wish to cancel and return your course to us for a refund you are welcome to do so as long as you notify us within 7 days of receipt at the delivery address.
-Please email email@example.com stating your name, address, invoice number requesting to cancel.
+If for any reason you wish to cancel and return your course to us for a refund you are welcome to do so as long as you notify us within 14 days of receipt at the delivery address.
+Please email firstname.lastname@example.org stating your name, address, invoice number requesting to cancel.
 We will then respond to you with further instruction.
 If you have received a hard copy of your course you will be required to return this at your own cost via courier/recorded delivery before a full refund will be issued.
-If you have paid a deposit and signed a student agreement you will be charged a £30 cancellation fee.
-This will be deducted from any deposit paid.
+If you have paid a deposit and signed a student agreement, you will be charged a £30 cancellation fee.
+This will be deducted from any deposit paid in addition to any postage charges incurred by us.

-All returns must remain unused and in resaleable condition.
-This complies with distance selling regulations 2000.
-All students are welcome to return their course to us for any reason as long as we have been notified within the 7 days as above.
-Unfortunately if notification to cancel is received outside of this period your request for a refund will be declined.
+All returns must remain unused and in resalable condition.
+This complies with distance selling regulations.
+All students are welcome to return their course to us for any reason as long as we have been notified within the 14 days as above.
+Unfortunately, if notification to cancel is received outside of this period your request for a refund will be declined.
 This does not affect your statutory rights

 Write a Review

-Reviews For CACHE Children & Young Peoples Workforce Level 2 Certificate
+Reviews For Children & Young Peoples Workforce Level 2 Certificate (QCF)

-There are no Reviews for the CACHE Children & Young Peoples Workforce Level 2 Certificate yet.
+There are no Reviews for the Children & Young Peoples Workforce Level 2 Certificate (QCF) yet.
 Why not be the first to write one?